adsurkasur/sata-andagi-clicker/README.md

 # sata-andagi-clicker

 A website for $SANDAGI.

-Not just a website, though.
-I will update more things here.
-Updates are coming, so stay tuned!
+## Notes
+Something is hidden in the website, find it.